yatesco/seafile-docs/deploy/ldap_user_sync.md

 # Syncing Users from LDAP/AD

+In community edition, a LDAP/AD user is imported into Seafile database upon first time login.
+There are a few drawbacks:

+* User name, department and other information are not imported into Seafile
+* If an user is deleted in LDAP/AD, it is not deactivated in Seafile.
+He/She is still able to access files via syncing or via existing browser session.

 Since version 4.2.0, the Pro Edition supports syncing users from LDAP or Active Directory to Seafile's internal database.

 A related feature is [importing groups from LDAP/AD](ladp_group_sync.md).